One day in October of 1960, Jerry called me and ask if I would

 for a show.
 When I walked past him he was sitting on the bumper

 of a car.
-Then it clicked who he was and a went back and said
+Then it clicked who he was; I went back to said

 hello.
 I told him I thought he was a narc sitting there.
 We went